Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Proofs

-\begin{proof} Let \( f \) be an arbitrary test function defined on bipartite graphs.
-Algorithm \ref{alg:minibatch_ot} swaps noise samples between nodes that are equivalent in the sense that their target graphs (conditioned on the same topology and conditioning features) remain isomorphic after swapping.
-That is, if \( \mathbf{x}_0 \) and \( \mathbf{x}_0' \) differ only by such a swap, then the resulting graphs are isomorphic: \( B(\mathbf{x}_0) \cong B(\mathbf{x}_0') \).
+Algorithm \ref{alg:minibatch_ot} swaps noise samples between nodes that are equivalent in the sense that the original and swapped graphs (conditioned on the same topology and features) are isomorphic.
+That is, if \( \mathbf{x}_0 \) and \( \mathbf{x}_0' \) differ only by such a swap, then the resulting bipartite graphs are isomorphic.
 Let \( \sigma \) be the bijective reindexing function corresponding to this isomorphism.
 Since \( f \) is defined on graphs and graphs are invariant under isomorphism, we have:

 Therefore: